Matesxs/GAN-Playground/README.md

 This project contains code for some of the most know types of GAN (Generative Adverserial Network).
 I am using this repo to play with these types of networks to get better understanding how they work and how to properly train them.

+Previous version of this reposritory was moved to branch: old \
 Disclaimer: This repository is more like proof of concept than download and run!

 ## Content